redhat-openstack/website/source/blog/2016-10-31-blog-posts-last-week.html.md

 published: true
 ---

+With OpenStack Summit last week, we have a lot of summit-focused blog posts today, and expect more to come in the next few days.

 **Attending OpenStack Summit Ocata** by Julien Danjou

 >   For the last time in 2016, I flew out to the OpenStack Summit in Barcelona, where I had the chance to meet (again) a lot of my fellow OpenStack contributors there.